IHardysI/IHardysI/README.md

 <h2 align="left">Hi 👋!
-My name is Uladz and I'm a Frontend developer, from Belarus living in Czech Republic</h2>
+My name is Uladz, and I'm a Frontend Developer from Belarus, living in the Czech Republic.</h2>

 ###